 Fintech firms are subject to the DPA if they process personal data in Switzerland.
 In this context, the mere storage of personal data on a server in Switzerland is sufficient.
-Deviating from most foreign data protection laws, the DPA also treats information referring to legal entities as personal data.
+Deviating from most foreign data protection laws, the DPA also treats information referring to legal entities as personal data (under the revised DPA, personal data relating to legal entities will no longer be protected).
 It is worth mentioning that Swiss data protection law is based on an "opt out" model, meaning that the processing of personal data is not allowed against the express wish of a data subject, but the consent of a data subject is not a requirement for lawful processing (subject to specific rules regarding the processing of particularly sensitive personal data).